 I hope this helps!
 Choosing flooring for a home can be challenging, especially with the myriad of options available.
 Have fun and enjoy the process.
 Make design a fun exercise, not stressful!

-PG Long has 7 branch offices across the Pacific Northwest, including in Oregon: Portland, Medford, Eugene/Springfield, Salem, and Bend.
+PG Long has six branch offices across the Pacific Northwest, including in Oregon: Portland, Medford, Eugene/Springfield, and Bend.
 Other branch offices include Boise, ID, and Kennewick, WA.
 When you’re ready to get started on your flooring, we’re prepared to help you in every way possible.

-We proudly serve residents from Portland, OR; Boise, ID; Bend, OR; Eugene/Springfield, OR; Medford, OR; Salem, OR; Kennewick, WA; Eugene, OR; and Vancouver, WA, and invite you to stop in when you need great flooring.
+We proudly serve residents from Portland, OR; Boise, ID; Bend, OR; Eugene/Springfield, OR; Medford, OR; Salem, OR; Kennewick, WA; Eugene, OR; and Vancouver, WA, and invite you to stop in for your flooring estimate.
 We will work hard to find the right floor covering that you’ll love for years to come.